-They have a Labor Law, which states the maximum hours a worker should work, the amount to be paid for overtime, and the days one is supposed to rest.
+The Labor Law sets the maximum number of hours a worker should work.
+The amount to be paid for overtime, and the days one should rest.

 1. You’re working on the right days.